cisco-ce/roomos.cisco.com/doc/MTR/AOSP.md

 ### Teams Admin Center Release Plan for RoomOS and AOSP Device Management firmware

 As soon as Microsoft has verified our AOSP DM firmware, they will make it available in Teams Admin Center.
-This is expected to happen in February.
+RoomOS 11.24.1.8 with AOSP DM based on RoomOS January was release in February 2025.

 <div style="height: 40em;"></div>